Expected Impact of Glints from Space Debris in the LSST: Discussion

-LEO satellite brightnesses, including flares in brightness, are possible to model accurately given full knowledge of the Bidirectional Reflectance Distribution Function (BRDF) of all satellite components \citep{fankhauser23}.
+LEO satellite brightness, including flares in brightness, is possible to model accurately given full knowledge of the bidirectional reflectance distribution function (BRDF) of all satellite components \citep{fankhauser23}.
 However, we do not have this capability for space debris.
 Radar surveys have detected LEO debris of $\sim 5$ cm size with rapid variations at ranges near 1000 km \citep{muntoni21}, and modeling of debris is more likely to be successful with a focus on glint rates or patterns rather than brightnesses.
-We point out that the model of a uniformly diffuse debris object with an albedo maximum of 1 can be incorrect for mirror like surfaces.
-The BRDF of specular surfaces can have a sharp peak reaching 100 over 1 degree angular range \citep{fankhauser23}.
+We point out that the model of a uniformly diffuse debris object with an albedo maximum of 1 can be incorrect for mirror-like surfaces such as shards of multilayer insulation, and even small debris objects will often have a combination of diffuse and reflective surfaces.
+The BRDF of specular surfaces can have a sharp peak reaching 100 over $1^\circ$ angular range \citep{fankhauser23}.
 Conveniently for LSST, lab measurements show a significant minimum at LSST filter wavelengths for various spacecraft materials \citep{bowers2011broadband}.

-The main LSST program for short faint time domain probes is the ``Deep Drilling Fields'' (DDF).
-In contrast to the wide-fast-deep main survey, the DDF program involves observing a well-studied field for about one hour per night with continuous 15 s exposures.
-Any satellite glinting in the DDF data will have broad time coverage and will appear in multiple images or multiple times in one image, and will provide an opportunity to better characterize the LEO debris population and understand its impacts on LSST science and beyond.
+The main LSST program for short, faint time-domain probes is the ``Deep Drilling Fields'' (DDF).
+In contrast to the wide-fast-deep main survey, the DDF program involves observing a well-studied field for about 1 hr per night with continuous 15 s exposures.
+Any satellite glinting in the DDF data will have broad time coverage and will appear in multiple images or multiple times in one image and will provide an opportunity to better characterize the LEO debris population and understand its impacts on LSST science and beyond.

-In the future, next generation CMOS detectors will allow rapid readout, stereoscopic optical surveys of the 0.1 sec glints from debris in LEO \citep{vestrand22}.
+In the future, next-generation CMOS detectors will allow rapid readout, stereoscopic optical surveys of the 0.1 s glints from debris in LEO \citep{vestrand22}.
 The largest remaining uncertainty is the actual LEO debris glint rate distribution.
 In addition, concerns exist for the proliferation of the smallest debris yielding a change in the sky background brightness level, which we do not describe in detail here (see \citealt{kocifaj21} for more).
 Even before the LSST begins in 2025, there is some chance that we will learn more about 16 mag and brighter glints on one second timescales from the Argus Pathfinder \citep{corbett22}.

 \software{astropy \citep{astropy2022}, LSST Science Pipelines \citep{bosch18,bosch19} }